rundsk/dsk/README.md

 # Architecture

-Architecture-wise DSK is split into backend and frontend.
-The backend implemented in Go takes care of understanding the defintions tree and provides a REST API for the frontend, usually implemented in JavaScript.
+Architecture-wise DSK is split into a backend and frontend.
+The backend implemented in Go takes care of understanding the defintions tree and provides a REST API for frontends, usually implemented in JavaScript are pluggable.

 The decoupled design allows you to create indvidually branded frontends, which are entirely free in their implementation, they must adher to only a minimal set of rules.

-The frontend and backend and are compiled together into a single binary, making usuable as a publicly hosted web application or a locally running design tool.
+The frontend and backend and are compiled together into a single binary, making it usuable as a publicly hosted web application or a locally running design tool.

 ## Building your own Frontend